nallagondu/production_ed/community_contributions/jwt_token_60s_fix.md

 # Fix description

+See file `product.tsx` in this folder for the fix.

 This fix introduces robust token refresh and connection management logic to prevent session failures.
 The updated process seamlessly handles expired tokens by automatically re-establishing the SSE connection with a new JWT, ensuring an uninterrupted user experience.

 Enhancements include::